 Pella hosts their Tulip Time Festival.
-Which is a 5 day festival where they transform their town into a European Village decorated with tons of tulips to help celebrate their Dutch Heritage.
-During the festival you can go on several different types of tours, attend a Dutch Craft Market, parades, live music, ethnic foods and so many other things.
+This is a 5-day festival where they transform their town into a European Village decorated with tons of tulips to help celebrate their Dutch Heritage.
+During the festival, you can go on several different types of tours, attend a Dutch Craft Market, parades, live music, ethnic foods, and so many other things.
 You can find the whole list of events here.

 Chicago Botanical Gardens is one of the top Botanical Gardens in Illinois.
 They are open all year long but, come spring the views are breathtaking.
 Not only do they offer amazing scenery but, they also offer classes of various types and other events as well.

-Kirtland is home of the amazing Holden Arboretum.
-The Holden Arboretum is best known for their Rhododendrons which are at peak bloom typically around late May.
+Kirtland is home to the amazing Holden Arboretum.
+The Holden Arboretum is best known for its Rhododendrons which are at peak bloom typically around late May.
 You can see many different types of natural flowers and trees aside from the Rhododendrons but they are truly a sight to see.

 More Travel Tips: